A fire restriction remains in effect for the Edson Forest Area.

 If you see smoke or flame and suspect it's a wildfire, call 310-FIRE.

 To date, 28 wildfires were determined to be caused by lightning in our forest area.

 EDSON FOREST AREA FIRE DANGER RATING

-The wildfire danger in the Edson Forest Area is EXTREME.
+The wildfire danger in the Edson Forest Area remains VERY HIGH.

-EWF123 is now BEING HELD which means that given current weather conditions and resources, the wildfire is not anticipated to grow past expected boundaries.
-The wildfire is located 7 km south of Hinton and 8 km east of Seabolt Estates.
-It was detected today at 10:45 a.m and has been reassessed at 0.3 ha in size.
+EWF108 is now BEING HELD which means that given current weather conditions and resources, the wildfire is not anticipated to grow past expected boundaries.
+The fire is located 33 km north west of Edson, 2 km south of the Emerson (A) Road and 16 km west of the Amoco/North Road.
+The fire was reassessed and is 6 ha in size.
 There are currently 30 firefighters, one helicopters and three water trucks assigned to this wildfire.
 The cause of the wildfire was determined to be lightning.

 To understand what the wildfire classifications mean, visit our website by clicking here.